-It's a surfer's nightmare, and there's nothing you can do about it.
+It's a surfer's nightmare, and you can do nothing about it.
 The black ball flag is a synonym for "no surfing," even if the waves are pumping out the back.

-The black ball, or blackball flag, is a rectangular flag featuring a centered, solid black circle against a yellow background which is raised on Southern California beaches during the summer months.
+The black ball, or blackball flag, is a rectangular flag featuring a centered, solid black circle against a yellow background raised on Southern California beaches during summer.

-The concept was introduced in Santa Monica, California, in the early 1960s, and has always been in the center of a heated discussion between surfers, non-surfers, and local authorities.
+The concept was introduced in Santa Monica, California, in the early 1960s and has always been at the center of a heated discussion between surfers, non-surfers, and local authorities.

-Newport Beach was one of the first coastal communities to adopt the black ball and, over the years, discussed and implemented the black ball regulations on a regular basis.
+Newport Beach was one of the first coastal communities to adopt the black ball and, over the years, regularly discussed and implemented the black ball regulations.

 Home to the infamous The Wedge, Newport Beach is known for having a highly restrictive ban on surfboards during the warm season.

 In some situations, bodyboards and finless soft foam surfboards may be allowed in the surf.